Data protection policy

 We will have an appropriate policy document in place for processing special category data, keeping a record of the purposes, retention and erasure.

-We will only process special category data with the explicit consent from a data subject for one or more specified purposes, except:
+We are committed to only processing special category data with the explicit consent from a data subject for one or more specified purposes, except:

 When this approach is undertaken, this will be documented, shall be proportionate to the aim pursued, providing suitable and specific measures to safeguard the fundamental rights and the interests of the data subject.